-Year on year, the Company has facilitated vaccinations such as against flu and cervical cancer that are offered not only to employees but to their dependents as well.
+Year on year, the Company has facilitated an Annual Physical Exams (APE) to the employees.
+Further, the Company offers vaccinations such as against flu and cervical cancer not only to employees but to their dependents as well.
 The Company has worked with healthcare providers in identifying top diseases based on utilization report and has invited resource speakers to talk about preventive measures.